 Then, we studied the condensate + fluctuations system in the presence of GWs.
 We find that the GW can perturb the condensate and induce the `plasmon modes' or `particles' which carry away the energy.
 We also analyzed the system perturbatively and numerical solutions were obtained.
 The GW interacts with the longitudinal modes as well as the transverse modes.
 In the presence of GW, the plasmon oscillations were generated even when they were zero initially.
 This can be understood as the GW initiating condensate decay into plasmons.
 These GW wave-induced `plasmons' are obtained using both the longitudinal and transverse modes of the YM gauge fields.

 Since QGP has quarks, we studied the combined system of condensate and massless Fermions.
 There were many studies on the Fermions in the background of gauge fields during different scenarios \cite{fer,fer1,fer2,fer3,fer4}.
 The previous works in this area have focused on massless Fermions \cite{fer} and also on the production and back reaction of massive Fermions in spontaneously broken gauge theory \cite{fer1,fer2} and during axion inflation \cite{fer3,fer4}.
-In this work, we consider the massless Fermions in the background of an SU(2) YM condensate.
-We find that Fermions break the isotropy and homogeneity assumption of the condensate upon back-reaction.
+In this work, we consider the massless Fermions in the background of an $SU(2)$ YM condensate.
+We find that Fermions break the isotropy assumption of the condensate upon back-reaction.